Weight Loss Calculator by Goal Date

 At some point, you've probably heard that breakfast is the most important meal of the day.
 That's a very true statement, yet many people don't have either the time or the desire to eat a well-balanced meal first thing in the morning.
 However you feel about eggs and toast, breakfast is essential to maintaining your weight.

 Firstly, your breakfast should be healthy.
-Grabbing a high-calorie coffee drink or a couple of donuts won't do anything for weight maintenance and will probably send you back in the other direction.
+Grabbing a high-calorie sugar-smothered coffee drink or a couple of donuts won't do anything for maintaining your body mass and will probably send you back in the other direction.
 Focus on sources of proteins, vitamins, and minerals.
 The purpose of eating a good breakfast is to provide your body with the fuel it needs to get through the day and to prevent you from experiencing cravings later in the morning before lunch.

 Eggs are a fantastic source of protein, and if you're worried about cholesterol, nix the yolks.
 Other great breakfast foods include whole-grain oatmeal, grapefruit, wheat germ, yogurt, bananas, and tea.
 Coffee is fine, too, as long as you don't load it up with cream and sugar.
 If you're a bacon and sausage lover, try substituting turkey bacon or turkey sausage.